WSU-4110/DAIRemote/INSTALLATION.md

 ### Option 1 (Using BlueStacks):
 * Download [BlueStacks](https://www.bluestacks.com/download.html)
 * Navigate to the folder where the APK file is stored (e.g. DAIRemoteApp/app/build/outputs/apk/debug)
-* Right-click on the APK file and select "Open with BlueStacks and the Android app should run.
+* Right-click on the APK file and select "Open with BlueStacks" and the Android app should run.

 ### Option 2 (Command Line):
 1. **Ensure Android SDK is in PATH**: